 The operator name on the well list does not match the name of the operator on the fracturing record.
 Can you tell me why?

 The name of the operator on the well list is based on the name used to register the company in the FracFocus system.
 However, companies sometimes operate through subsidiaries.
 For example Anadarko Petroleum Corporation purchased Kerr McGee and still operates wells under the Kerr McGee name.
-Regardless of the name of the operator on the fracturing record the operator name on the list reflects the name of the FracFocus participating company and will be the parent company.
+Regardless of the name of the operator on the fracturing record the operator name on the list reflects the name of the FracFocus participating company.

 Where does the water used in hydraulic fracturing come from?